scottjg/rails/guides/source/getting_started.md

 ![Show action for posts](images/getting_started/show_action_for_posts.png)

-TIP: Note that `def post_params` is private.
+TIP: Note that `def post_params` is private, this also includes everything below the keyword 'private'.
 This new approach prevents an attacker from setting the model's attributes by manipulating the hash passed to the model.
+If you encounter an error about missing parrams trying moving the whole function above the 'private' keyword.
 For more information, refer to
 [this blog post about Strong Parameters](http://weblog.rubyonrails.org/2012/3/21/strong-parameters/).